config.ru or Rails initialiser

 ARC is a hard dependency

-Every gateway enforces the NO PAY → NO CONTENT invariant by asking ARC whether the payment transaction is visible on the network before mutating wallet state.
-ARC reachability is therefore a hard runtime dependency on the critical path — treat it with the same seriousness as your primary database.
+BRC121Gateway and BRC105Gateway enforce the NO PAY → NO CONTENT invariant by broadcasting the client's signed BEEF to ARC themselves before mutating wallet state.
+ProofGateway reads ARC status (the scheme is explicitly proof-of-prior-payment).
+Either way, ARC reachability is a hard runtime dependency on the critical path — treat it with the same seriousness as your primary database.
+This was true before vendor-broadcast and it is even more true now: without a successful ARC broadcast there is literally no settlement.

 Minimum monitoring: